Understanding your balance sheet

 Liabilities + owner's equity: $165,000

-Current assets are things you own that last less than 12 months and that you can convert into cash fairly quickly.
-For example, current assets in the balance sheet above include the cash in, inventory or stock (the things you have for sale), and the money owed by customers (accounts receivable).
+These are things you own that last less than 12 months and that you can convert into cash fairly quickly.
+Current assets include cash, inventory or stock (the things you have for sale), and the money owed by customers (accounts receivable).
 Money in your business bank account is another current asset.

-Fixed assets (sometimes known as ‘non-current’ assets) are things you own that will last longer than 12 months.
-In the balance sheet above the fixed assets are $100,000 worth of equipment.
-Other fixed assets can include buildings, vehicles, and machinery.
+Sometimes known as ‘non-current’ assets, these are things you own that will last longer than 12 months.
+Examples include equipment, buildings, vehicles, and machinery.

 Liabilities can be ‘current’ or ‘long-term’.

-Current liabilities are amounts you owe that you will have to repay within 12 months.
-The current liabilities for the business in the example balance sheet are outstanding invoices (accounts payable).
-Taxes are another example of a current liability.
+These are amounts you owe that you will have to repay within 12 months.
+Outstanding invoices (accounts payable) and taxes are examples of current liabilities.

-Long-term liabilities are amounts you owe that you pay over a longer period.
-In the example above there is a long-term liability in the form of a $25,000 loan.
-Other examples include business mortgage payments and lease payments for equipment or vehicles.
+These are amounts you owe that you pay over a longer period.
+They include things like loans, business mortgage payments, and lease payments for equipment or vehicles.

 Using your balance sheet

-In particular, you can use the information in your balance sheet to easily create key ratios that you can compare against industry benchmarks or past performance to identify and fix potential issues in your business.
-For example, they can help you answer questions like:
+In particular, you can use the information in your balance sheet to calculate key ratios that you can compare against industry benchmarks or past performance to identify and fix potential issues in your business.
+For example, checking key ratios can help you answer questions like:

 • Are you making enough margin?